 Luckily, claiming a student loan interest deduction is relatively easy since you don’t need to itemize your taxes to claim the deduction.

-If you paid more than $600 in student loan interest to a single lender, you’ll get a 1098-E stating how much you paid in interest on qualified education loans.
+If you paid more than $600 in student loan interest to a single lender, you should automatically be sent a copy of IRS Form 1098-E from your student loan provider.

-Don’t worry if you didn’t receive a 1098-E form from your lender.
-Simply call them and ask for the amount you paid in student loan interest.
-You may also be able to access this information by logging into your account on the lender’s web site.
+You may also be able to access this information by logging into your account on the lender’s website.